May 14, 2026

 How to Prioritize What the Audit Finds

 A 30-item audit usually surfaces more problems than you can fix at once.
-Sort them by impact against effort so you work the list in the right order:
+Sort by impact against effort:

 Turning the Audit Into a 90-Day Plan

-1. Days 1 to 30.
+1. Days 1–30.
 Clear the high-impact, low-effort items and complete the Google Business Profile.
 Re-run indexing checks in Search Console.

-2. Days 31 to 60.
-Rebuild schema, expand thin service pages, and fix Core Web Vitals.
-Validate every schema change in the Rich Results Test.
+2. Days 31–60.
+Rebuild schema, expand thin service pages, fix Core Web Vitals.
+Validate every schema change before it ships.

-3. Days 61 to 90.
-Strengthen authority signals: author bios, on-page reviews, internal linking.
+3. Days 61–90.
+Strengthen authority signals — author bios, on-page reviews, internal linking.
 Then re-run the full 30-point audit and compare.

-Quarter over quarter, the issue count should shrink and your organic traffic should climb.
-If it is not moving, the audit is finding the wrong things or the fixes are not shipping.
+Quarter over quarter, the issue count should shrink and organic traffic should climb.
+If neither is moving, the audit is finding the wrong things or the fixes aren't shipping.

 Document Everything in One Place

-The audit is only useful if you can compare it against the last one.
-Keep a single tracking sheet with these columns:
+An audit is only useful if you can compare it against the last one.
+Keep a single tracking sheet:

 • The 30 items, each scored pass, fail, or needs work.